A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Challenges and open problems

 \subsection{Ethical and legal issues}

 Credibility assessment of online (primarily social media) content is from its nature an area that must address several ethical and legal issues.

+First, such ethical and legal issues are especially prominent when the researched outcomes get deployed and used in practice by end users.
+The challenge for tool makers is to be fully transparent about the limitations of their tools, to provide guidelines to avoid misleading their users (e.g., by false positives and hallucinations) and to support human control (in line with the human-in-the-loop approach), for more details see Section \ref{section:challenges-and-open-problems-deployment}.

-Firstly, similarly to other related research areas (e.g., on fake news detection), it may be potentially misused by bad actors in order to create a content that appears to be more credible.
+Second, similarly to other related research areas (e.g., false information detection), credibility assessment methods may be potentially \textit{misused by bad actors} in order to create content that appears to be more credible.
 Also by following open-research spirit, publishing credibility assessment systems can theoretically result into misusing such system in the adversarial manner to tune disinformation/propaganda generation systems and allowing them to stay undetected.
 This kind of potential threat is, however, an analogical issue to the security domain and the principle of security by obscurity.
 Nothing prevents bad actors to develop their own credibility assessments systems and apply then in adversarial training scenario.
 Moreover, positive outcomes of credibility assessment research are more tangible, with many practical tools (as also showed across this survey) already put into the hands of media professionals or general public.